Visit Malta's Top Tourist Attractions

 Initially built as a film set in Anchor Bay for the live-action 1980 film ‘Popeye’ starring Robin Williams and Shelley Duval, in fact construction of the colourful village took longer than the filming production!
 Today it’s now a small family amusement park, but it can be enjoyed by adults who appreciate kitsch activities - it’s definitely a bit of fun!

 This small country is so much more than a sun destination.
-Discover Malta and its unique island charm with us, whatever your interests are, there is so much to see and do.
+Discover its unique island charm with us, whatever your interests are, there is so much to see and do on one of our holidays to Malta.

 You Might also like